Vodka Sauce Recipe

 Love vodka sauce?
 Try our Vegan Vodka Sauce recipe.

-You can’t taste the harshness of the vodka, it is simply here to enhance the flavors.
-It adds a touch of heat to help balance out the sweetness of the tomatoes and the cream.
+And if you’re worried about the vodka, don’t be!
+You can’t taste it.
+It simply enhances the flavors, adding a touch of heat to help balance the sweetness of the tomatoes and cream.

 This sauce is a combo of the sweet-spicy mixture and when you pair it with hot buttery penne pasta…it’s a match made in heaven!
 All you need is a simple salad, such as Tomato Mozzarella Salad and you’re set!